-The Housing Authority defines a project as a single building, multiple contiguous building, or multiple buildings on contiguous parcels of land, with the exception of single-family scattered sites.
+The Housing Authority defines a project as a single building, multiple contiguous building, or multiple buildings on contiguous parcels of land.

 2. Project-Basing Special Voucher Types

 The Housing Authority may choose to make PBVs available from any special population designated voucher or waiting list preference permitted under HUD regulations.